FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

 ![branching](../imgs/branching.avif)

 First, create a new branch from the 'main' branch.
 After making your changes and finalizing the feature, proceed to merge this new branch back into the main branch.
-If there are any conflicts, you must resolve them, and you'll able to merge the new branch into the main branch successfully.
+If there are any conflicts, you must resolve them first, and then you'll be able to merge the new branch into the main branch successfully.

 :::note Few things to note here

 - At the moment, FlutterFlow only supports merging into `main`.
-- Only the user who initiated the merge can access both the `main`` branch and the branch during an ongoing merge.
+- Only the user who initiated the merge can access both the `main` branch and the branch during an ongoing merge.
 - Changes that don't conflict are resolved automatically.
-- You cannot current undo a merge, but a merge can be aborted if you want to start over.
+- You cannot currently undo a merge, but a merge can be aborted if you want to start over.
 - If you leave the project during the merging and come back, the progress you have made on the merge will be preserved.

 :::

 Let's see how to create, merge branches, and resolve conflicts with a practical example.
 Here's how you do it.

-1. Create a new branch from the ‘main’ branch.
+1. Create a new branch from the `main` branch.

 :::tip